-Possibly subverted in Resistance Fall Of Man.
-In which you encounter growths that appear to be this.
-Only for them to explode, revealing themselves as eggsacs full of the game's Goddamn Bats.
+Possibly subverted in Resistance, in which you encounter growths that appear to be this.
+Only for them to explode, revealing themselves as egg sacs full of the game's Goddamn Bats.

 Evolva: The towers you have to destroy in several levels?
 If you watch the initial cutscene, you'll see that the Parasites creates them through dilatations from its tentacles.
 What means they're made from the same matter as the tentacles.

 Warframe has various ships infested with the Technocyte plague, which deforms its victims into horrible, metallic monstrosities.
 Any ship with the plague present has disgusting patches of slug-like cilia.

 Certain Bydo-infected ships from Rtype.
 In Command, it grants them a Healing Factor.

 The final level in Phantasy Star Online has the player descending into spaceship that was buried in the ground in an attempt to seal away a great evil.
 As you keep going the metallic walls gradually become more organic until the the whole level feels more like you're walking through a living creature.

 Evil biomes in Dwarf Fortress can have writhing fleshy 'grass' or blinking eyeballs on stalks in lieu of more traditional ground covering plants.
 Your livestock will happily graze on it nonetheless, until one of the biome's other hazards destroys everything.